safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise4.md

 <br>**4) Add AttributeManager**
 <br>The next step is to insert a transformer that will determine where the data is coming from (Directory Watch or an Email Publication) - this is a task where conditional statements are invaluable.

 Add an AttributeManager transformer in between the JSONFlattener and FeatureReader.
-Open the parameters and add *_dataset* as a new Output Attribute.
+Open the parameters and add *&#95;dataset* as a new Output Attribute.

-Set the Attribute Value as a Conditional Value:
+Select, from the drop-down menu, the option to set the attribute as a Conditional Value:

 ![](./Images/Img4.423.Ex4.AttributeManagerParameters.png)